esquitx/pardis23-lab2/REPORT.md

 ## Task 4: ExecutorServiceSort

 Implementation using a FixedThreadPool with number of threads the ones indicated in the input.
-The structure is very similar to the Task3, but this time tasks are submitted to the pool, instread of started by a spawned threand, and termination is awaited for by the get() method.
+The structure is very similar to the Task3, but this time tasks are submitted to the pool, instread of started by a spawned thread and, and termination is awaited for by the get() method.

 Source files: